Android-for-Python/Android-for-Python-Users/README.md

 ### App Cache Directory

-The app cache directory is temporary storage, the lifetime of files in this are is managed by Android.
+The app cache directory is temporary storage.
+The lifetime of files in this are is managed by Android.
 The app storage directory is accessed using:
 ```python
 from android import mActivity